EU-Innovation Network (EU-IN)

 EU-IN Introduction and Overview

-The EU Innovation Network (EU-IN) was established in 2015 to strengthen the collaboration between national competent authorities (NCAs) and the European Medicines Agency (EMA) on regulatory matters relating to emerging therapies and technologies.
-Its objective is to facilitate the development of innovative medicines and associated technologies by addressing gaps in early regulatory support, providing a platform to share good practices and strengthening engagement with innovators.
-It is comprised of representatives from innovation offices within NCAs and EMA’s Innovation Task Force (ITF).
+Its mission is to support the development of innovative medicines and associated technologies by addressing gaps in early regulatory support, providing a platform to share best practices and strengthening engagement with innovators.

 Strengthening Training of Academia in Regulatory Science (STARS)